Skip to content

 Applications of Metals

-• Construction Industry: Metals are the most commonly used materials in the construction sector.
+Metals are the most commonly used materials in the construction sector.
 Iron and steel are two of the most commonly used metals in the construction of structures and even homes.

-• Electronics: Because metals are good conductors of electricity, they are used to build cables and parts for electrically powered equipment and gadgets.
+Because metals are good conductors of electricity, they are used to build cables and parts for electrically powered equipment and gadgets.
 Just a few examples include televisions, cellphones, refrigerators, irons, and computers.

-• Medicine: Metal elements are needed for a range of processes such as nerve impulse transmission, oxygen movement, enzyme activity, and so on.
+Metal elements are needed for a range of processes such as nerve impulse transmission, oxygen movement, enzyme activity, and so on.
 Several medicines are mixed with metal compounds to treat certain deficits or disorders.
 Antacids contain elements that are often used in medicine, such as iron, calcium, magnesium, potassium, titanium, and aluminium.

 Non-metals possess qualities differing from those of metals.
 Non-metals have a dull, coloured or colourless appearance.
 Non-metals are generally brittle and do not possess the properties of malleability and ductility.
 They usually generally lack all the characteristics of metals.
-At room temperature, most of the non-metals are gaseous in nature.
-Some of them may be solid.
-One of the non-metals, bromine is liquid at room temperature.
-Majority of the non-metals have a dull appearance, except iodine.
-There are certain non-metals that can occur in different forms, called allotropes.
-For example, carbon.
+At room temperature, most of the non-metals are gaseous.

 Diamond is one of the allotropes of carbon.
-It has very high melting and boiling point and is the hardest naturally occurring substance.
+It has a very high melting and boiling point and is the hardest naturally occurring substance.
 Non-metals are generally less dense in comparison to metals.
 Non-metals are the category of elements that form anions, that is negative ions by accepting or gaining electrons.
 This is because non-metals possess 4, 5, 6 or 7 electrons in their outermost shell which makes it easy to gain electrons during chemical reactions.

 Characteristics of Non-Metals

-Exception: Graphite possess lustre.
+• Non-lustrous; Exception: Graphite possess lustre.

-Exception: Graphite is a good conductor of heat and electricity.
+• Bad conductors of heat and electricity; Exception: Graphite is a good conductor of heat and electricity.

 • Non-malleable

-• Contains dual kind of atoms
+• Contains dual kinds of atoms

-• May be solid, liquids or gases.
+• May be solids, liquids or gases.

-• Non-Sonorous does not produce a deep or ringing sound when struck with another hard object.
+• Non-sonorous does not produce a deep or ringing sound when struck with another hard object.

-Non-metals may be liquid in nature: Bromine
+• Non-metals may be liquid: Bromine

 Applications of Non-Metals

-• Fertilizers: Fertilizers contain nitrogen.
+Fertilizers contain nitrogen.
 It promotes the development of plants.
 It accelerates the plant’s growth.
 Non-metallic phosphorus can also help plants.
 Both of these nonmetals are required for plant growth.

 • Sports and music equipment